aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 X-RAYS: See Detoxification of Radiation, page 257, and Radiation Burn, page 306.

 YEAST INFECTION is characterized by swollen, inflamed and itchy skin.
 Yeast eat tissue toxins and alkalize the system.
 Yeast are helpful and should be allowed to run their cycle.
 Medication poisons the already toxic and hardened tissue, causing it to remain toxic and hardened.
 If your goal is to improve your health, the worst thing you can do is to destroy a yeast infection with medications.
-Alcohol, coffee, teas, aspirin, soft drinks with caffeine and salt consumed in large quantities over years are all poisonous, overstimu- lating adrenals and pancreas.
+Alcohol, coffee, teas, aspirin, soft drinks with caffeine and salt consumed in large quantities over years are all poisonous, overstimulating adrenals and pancreas.
 The high levels of adrenaline and insulin create toxic conditions and dryness that cause lesions, thereby creating conditions where yeast are necessary for cleansing.
 Eating a raw diet that contains regular meals, small quantities of Nut Formula (page 194) or some cooked starch with plenty of raw fat eliminates the excess adrenaline and insulin levels.
 Eating raw tomatoes, nonsteamed figs, fresh vegetable juices, especially green, and raw unpasteurized apple cider vinegar alkalizes and soothes tissues and reverses the toxic condition.
 Vaginal yeast infection: All of the above applies.
 Drinking 2-3 raw eggs blended with 2-3 tablespoons unheated honey and 1⁄2 unripe banana provides the vagina with a constant supply of healthy nutrients